Cong wants to connect people through hatred, its earlier generations too tried to stop us: RSS | Politics

 - India

-The Congress on Monday tweeted a picture of a burning pair of khakhi shorts -- a part of the RSS uniform earlier, saying, ''To free the country from shackles of hate and undo the damage done by BJP-RSS.
-Step by step, we will reach our goal'' while referring to its Bharat Jodo Yatra.
+The Congress on Monday tweeted a picture of a burning pair of khaki shorts, a part of the RSS uniform earlier, saying the Bharat Jodo Yatra was being undertaken ''to free the country from shackles of hate and undo the damage done by BJP-RSS''.

 Addressing a press conference after the conclusion of the three-day coordination meeting of the Rashtriya Swayamsevak Sangh (RSS) here, Vaidya claimed there was ''growing support'' for Hindutva in the society.